amarachigoodness74/portfolio/posts/token-vs-session-based-authentication.md

 ### Choose Session-Based Authentication When:

-- You are building a web application that doesn’t need API-first design.
+- You are building a web application that does not need API-first design.
 - The user base is small to medium-sized.
 - You prefer server-side control over sessions and security.